ICAEW introduction to the law on dividends

 In all this it aims not only to make the broad outline of the law, but also the general principles on realisation described in the guidance, more readily accessible to the general reader.

-The Introduction does not cover circumstances arising from COVID-19.
-ICAEW’s earlier article on paying dividends during the COVID crisis highlights some particular considerations in this context, in particular drawing attention to some of the restrictions and considerations that are not based on the balance of realised profits in the latest set of accounts but that are especially relevant at this time.
+Please note: The Introduction does not cover circumstances arising from COVID-19.
+There are particular considerations in this context, in particular around some of the restrictions and considerations that are not based on the balance of realised profits in the latest set of accounts but that are especially relevant at this time.